jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 2.6.5 (2024/11/03) =
+* Add: Titles for Conversations.
+Those titles can be edited by the users.
+* Add: The user can also delete the conversations.
+* Update: Much smoother flow with the Discussions module.
+* Add: AI Discussions Block (and there was already a Chatbot Block if you didn't know).
+* Add: mwai_form_takeover filter to override the reply for AI Forms.
+* Fix: The customId issue when using the Chatbot Block.
+* Update: Re-organized the Anthropic models.
+* Fix: SQL injection issue in the Discussions module (really minor, as only admins could do it).
+* 🎵 Discuss with others about AI Engine on [the Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!
+* 🥰 If you want to help us, we started a [Patreon](https://www.patreon.com/meowapps).
+Thank you!
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.

 = 2.6.3 (2024/10/13) =
 * Add: Support for Assistants via Azure.
 * Fix: Site-wide chatbot was considered an override.